Wolox/tech-guides/frontend/react/style-guide.md

 ### Parallel Queries
 Use to execute queries at the same time so as to maximize fetching concurrency.

+**Manual Parallel Queries**

+Use when the number of parallel queries does not change.
+Just use any number of `useQuery` or `useInfiniteQuery` hook side by side.
 ```tsx
 function App () {
 // The following queries will execute in parallel due to number of parallel